jazzyray/mirror-standards/health.md

 Spefic health-checks such as graphdb|elastic will be typed, using "type".
 The model will be extended to support the health-check in question.

-Healthchecks should be pluggable and reusable across services.
+Health checks should be pluggable and reusable across services.
 So a ElasticSearch health-check should be re-usable in many services.

 As an example a minimal /health implementation with an ElasticSearch health-check might look something like the following.
 Each health-check should be configurable.
 In this case the ElasticSearch health-check is configured to check a number of indices.
 Checking and supporting inspection of availability, fields, cluster status etc.: